Since the NWMJ lost its host, I grabbed this report and am posting it here for posterity.

 I was hoping nobody had previously done a complete summit ridge traverse of the range in a continuous push.
 My queries led me to believe it hadn’t.
 The idea went forward.
 I came back looking for partners who I felt could handle the task.
 I found a couple of partners that had some rivalry over the idea, but when we teamed up, the Summit Ridge Traverse was a dream come true for us, and many other people ( I was to find the Fireys had this vision decades prior).
 I can say it was, for me, a true highlight of my life.

-- It recently has seen a repeated effort to not only do the Southern Traverse, but add the Northern on too!
-Jens, Sol, and Dan did 12 of the Southern Pickets summits, getting the 2nd ascent of Sou.
-Pickets Summit Ridge traverse.
-They then pushed into the Northern group to summit Outrigger peak and Luna!
+- 2011: S. Pickets Traverse has seen a repeated effort to not only do the Southern Traverse, but add the Northern on too!
+Jens, Sol, and Dan did 12 of the Southern Pickets summits (getting the 2nd ascent of Sou.
+Pickets Summit Ridge traverse in my opinion.), then they then pushed into the Northern group to summit Outrigger peak and Luna!

 - Here are their awesome reports:

 Between the 2 succesful traverses on the Southern range, I know of at least 3 attempts on it that fell short.
 Also in the same time line there were a few other new routes done on other summits in the group.

 2013: Jens returns for his second go at the Complete Pickets Traverse, teaming up with Chad Kellogg.
 Through bad weather, they manage to do all but 3 peaks after finishing the ridge to its end.
 Here are their incredible reports: